Abbilaash/Richie2.com/README.md

 - [ ] This landing page will prominently feature my photo covering a good portion of the viewable space (on PC & iPad) with animations that invite the user to select work or play.
 Will need mobile version as well.
 - [ ] Should only animate if user changes mouse selection between either side of the screen (work / play).
 - [ ] There should be three main sections on the home page of the main body: Work, (my static photo), & Play...
 If user keeps the mouse in the center, then they see the inital photo.
-Otherwise moving to left or right will display a different photo for each.
+Otherwise moving between work & play will display a different photo for each.

 ## tips.html: